 For a club to be established, a current student will submit the "Club Request Form" to the Dean of Students.
 A determination is made whether this club is beneficial for Nations College.
 This ensures that the club aligns with the mission statement and affirmation statements of Nations College.
 If the club is not approved, the Dean of Students will notify the student.
 If approved, a determined date will be made regarding when the club will begin.

 Automobiles

-Nations College students are allowed to park an automobile(s) on campus.
-However, students must have proof of insurance coverage and must pay a fee.
+Nations College students are allowed to park automobile(s) on campus.
+However, students must have proof of insurance coverage.
 Vehicle registration is to be submitted to the Admissions Office.

 Campus Security